Brightcoders-Bootcamps/today-i-learned-Loored/README.md

    - Horizonal scroll to visualize code should not be a thing in any project.
    - Make sure your code is well idented.

-Is important to follow up rules when the code is being shared with other developers so they can follow up easily your code.
+It is important to follow up rules when the code is being shared with other developers so they can follow up easily your code.

-6. As a dev, you should abstract data and know its implementation.
-As an example: classes hiddens their intern implementation while data structures actually expose it.
+6. As a dev, you should abstract the data and know its implementation.
+As an example: classes hiddens their intern implementation while data structures actually exposes it.
 You should follow up this Demeter's Law:

    - Only invoke functions within itself.
    - Invoke local variables.